PCB gerber backup

-Multiple software applications lead to different methods to create Gerber files, including Cadence and Altium Designer.
+Many software applications lead to different methods to create Gerber files. including Cadence and Altium Designer.
 After design, a photoplotter transfers the Gerber to the PCB.
 The photoplotter prints out each of the files on one piece of film.

 After printing, the photoplotter punches a "registration hole" through the lined-up films.
-The registration hole is used as a guide to align the pieces of film onto the copper and substrate layers, so the film covers the substrate panel.
+The registration hole used as a guide to align the pieces of film onto the copper and substrate layers. so the film covers the substrate panel.

-Once the resist and the layer of substrate have been lined up using the registration holes from earlier, they receive a blast of ultraviolet light that passes through the translucent parts of the film, hardening the photo resist.
-This indicates areas of copper trace that are meant to remain as pathways.
-In contrast, the black ink prevents any light from getting to the areas that shouldn't harden so they can later be removed.
+Once the resist and the layer of substrate. have lined up using the registration holes from earlier. they receive a blast of ultraviolet light that passes. through the translucent parts of the film. hardening the photo resist.
+This indicates areas of copper trace that meant to remain as pathways.
+In contrast, the black ink prevents any light from getting to the areas that shouldn't harden. so they can later removed.

 1. Legacy Issues

-Gerber file format was originally used to drive numerically controlled photoplotters.
-Today's PCB printers are much more in line with a modern laser printer - something the Gerber file format wasn't built to handle, which causes issues when the files are used with current raster plotters to print PCBs:
+Gerber file format used to drive controlled photoplotters.
+Today's PCB printers. are much more in line with a modern laser printer - something the Gerber file format wasn't built to handle. which causes issues when the files used with current raster plotters to print PCBs:

-• Hole data can be absent because the original photoplotters used for PCB manufacture didn't drill holes.
-Excellon numerical control files can be used to augment the Gerber data, but even this is incomplete - it doesn't differentiate between through, blind or buried holes.
-Technicians reading the data also have no idea whether they are offset correctly or using the correct scale.
+• Hole data can be absent. because the original photoplotters used for PCB manufacture didn't drill holes.
+Excellon numerical control files can used to augment the Gerber data. but even this is incomplete - it doesn't differentiate between through, blind. or buried holes.
+Technicians reading the data also have no idea whether they are offset. or using the correct scale.

 • No functional definition or mapping of the files.
 Nothing in the Gerber file itself tells the CAM technician whether it's a top, bottom or mirrored file.
 This is why most current Gerber files include a README.